themeum/tutor/readme.txt

 = 1.5.3 - 04 February, 2020 =

+* Added: Go auto next after finish lesson (When no video)
-* Updated: Instructor approved/blocked by ajax request in post method with nonce check (Security Update)
+* Updated: Instructor approved/blocked by ajax request in post method with the nonce check (Security Update)

 = 1.5.2 - 29 January, 2020 =